name: browserbase

 -d '{"url": "https://www.browserbase.com"}'

-Using with the bb CLI
+Using with the CLI

-bb fetch https://www.browserbase.com
+browse cloud fetch https://www.browserbase.com

-bb fetch https://www.browserbase.com --allow-redirects
+browse cloud fetch https://www.browserbase.com --allow-redirects

-bb fetch https://www.browserbase.com --proxies --output page.html
+browse cloud fetch https://www.browserbase.com --proxies --output page.html

 Request Options